vbehnam/exit-probabilities/README.md

 Make sure for all the arguments you input the values of the vectors correctly.
 Particularly for p, make sure you specify a probability for staying put, even if it is 0. i.e. if z is a the probability of moving left, then just input p = [z, 1-z, 0].
 Otherwise, if you do not input the other values, the function will return an error message.

-The runtime of this algorithm is O(n^3), where nxn is the dimension of the square c matrix, since inverting a matrix takes O(n^3) time.
+The runtime of this algorithm is O(n^3), where NxN is the dimension of the square c matrix, since inverting a matrix takes O(n^3) time.
 Hence, the program might be slow or not be able to compute for large values of (exitp[1]-exitp[0]).

 The output is a Nx1 vector which returns the probability that at starting position Sn, the random walk hits the specified boundary t.